semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 ##### Configuring the cluster for UDP bulk

 Yes, nothing comes without a bit of configuration.
-In the Elasticsearch configuration file, some fields stand to configure **UDP** API. `bulk.udp.host` indicates the host (default is the same than the standard API's host). `bulk.udp.port` indicates the port on which the UDP API can be requested.
+In the Elasticsearch configuration file, some fields stand to configure **UDP** API. `bulk.udp.host` indicate the host (default is the same than the standard API's host). `bulk.udp.port` indicates the port on which the UDP API can be requested.

 ##### Requesting